 Nevada’s first gold discovery was in Lyon in 1849.
 This discovery in the Silver City district trickled into the Comstock Lode district ten years later, and both Lyon districts went on to produce sizable amounts of gold ore (Koschmann, 1968).
 Total gold production for Lyon from 1903 to 1959 was 254,722 ounces.
 Today, Lyon has 343 mines, and three major ones, mining over 390,000 tons of gypsum and 116,000 tons of limestone in 2018 (Major Mines, 2019).

 In 1967, Nevada Legislature started a program to mark 266 roadside points of historical interest in the state, including 17 in Lyon County (Nevada’s History Markers, 2017).
 Some of these markers highlight Lyon’s well-known mining history, while other markers point to lesser-known but interesting facts, such as the use of leftover military-imported camels to haul mining material.
-Desert Well Station, which had a well used exclusively by camels, was wrote about by Mark Twain in his book, "Roughing it."
-Nearby in Dayton, the Dayton schoolhouse built in 1865 still stands today as the second-oldest building in Nevada (Las Vegas Old Mormon Fort is the oldest).
+In his book, "Roughing It," Mark Twain referenced the county's Desert Well Station, which had a well used exclusively by camels Nearby in Dayton, the Dayton schoolhouse built in 1865 still stands today as the second-oldest building in Nevada (Las Vegas Old Mormon Fort is the oldest).